BEHAVIORAL SCIENCE APPLICATIONS LLC

 Climate change is the most pressing issue of our time.
 We are dedicated to helping leaders in all types of organizations understand the complex behavioral impacts of extreme heat, precipitation, and other features of climate change.
 This crisis must be on the mind of every security, emergency management, and business continuity professional.
 As the temperature rises, so does the risk of a range of adverse behaviors, including aggression and violence.
 For professionals in any discipline related to safety and security, this will be a growing concern as the planet continues to warm.

-In addition to the trauma caused by the increasing frequency and intensity of climate-fueled disasters, rising global temperatures play a part in social tensions boiling over in the community and the workplace.
-“Climate anxiety” or “eco-anxiety” is defined as a “heightened emotional, mental or somatic distress in response to dangerous changes in climate change causing distress, anger, and other negative emotions in people worldwide.”
+In addition to the trauma caused by the increasing frequency and intensity of climate-fueled disasters, rising global temperatures play a part in social tensions that can boil over in the community and the workplace.
+“Climate anxiety” or “eco-anxiety” is defined as a “heightened emotional, mental or somatic distress in response to dangerous changes in the climate causing distress, anger, and other negative emotions in people worldwide.”
 Increasing temperatures also can affect collective violence in the form of civil unrest and terrorism.
 Research has found that changes in temperature and precipitation can increase the likelihood and intensity of conflict and violence.
 According to START, the National Consortium for the Study of Terrorism and the Response to Terrorism, climate change acts as a “threat multiplier” of terrorism risk.

 The changing climate will affect every part of personal and professional life.
-It has direct, demonstrable impacts on human behavior that must be understood and factored into policies, plans, procedures, and even exercises.
+It has direct, demonstrable impacts on human behavior that must be understood and factored into policies, plans, procedures, and exercises.
 Leaders and decision-makers can not afford to get behind the curve in preparing for this reality.
 The Center for Climate Change & Human Behavior™ offers a range of consulting and training services to help organizations of all types and sizes anticipate and prepare for the inevitable challenges that climate change will bring.
-Now is the time to adopt a climate-informed approach to managing the risks ahead.
+Now is the time to adopt a climate-informed approach to managing the behavioral risks ahead.
 To learn more, email us at info@climate-behavior.com.